jplgarcia/arenamayhem/README.md

 ### Witness the Battle

-After the algorithm finishes its calculations and log generation, players can watch their gladiators in action through a captivating animation created with the React frontend.
+After the algorithm finishes its calculations and log generation, players can watch their gladiators in action through a captivating animation created with the Angular frontend.
 Every step of the fighters' attacks and the gradual decay of their health is displayed throughout the battle.

 ### Claim Your Victory